Qualcomm Smells a Deal...

 Qualcomm is a leading supplier of chips for smartphones, including ones that manage communications between phones and cell towers.
 It is one of the most critical suppliers for Apple’s iPhones, among a range of other devices.

 It's also worth noting that Apple is trying like hell to break away from Qualcomm.
 And incidentally, they bought Intel's modem business a few years back to do so.
-The fact that Apple now owns that business, that Intel has basically no smartphone business, and that Apple is likely to break away from Qualcomm at some point in the next few years (and that will be very bad for Qualcomm's business if/when it happens) should actually help any deal here to get done – if any of the regulators care about such things, which they probably don't.
+The fact that Apple now owns that business, that Intel has basically no smartphone business, and that Apple is likely to break away from Qualcomm at some point in the next few years (and that would be very bad for Qualcomm's business if/when it happens) should actually help any deal here to get done – if any of the regulators care about such things, which they probably don't.

 Qualcomm and Intel have also sought to profit from the artificial-intelligence boom with the advent of AI features in phones and computers, although both have been overshadowed by AI chip giant Nvidia.